theforecodingfeeling/theforecodingfeeling.github.io/_posts/2019-08-11-working-with-windows-pt0.md

 ---
 layout:     post
-title:      The 'Why' series Pt.
-1, starting my journey
+title:      Working with Windows (Pt.
+0 Intro)
-series:     The 'Why' series
+series:     Working with Windows
-date:       2019-08-08 20:00:00
+date:       2019-08-11 20:00:00
-summary:    What I learned from taking a step back to reflect on my motivation behind certain steps within my coding journey.
+summary:    A step by step retelling of getting started with Windows after using only Linux
-categories: [Tech, Personal]
+categories: [Windows, ]
 tags:
- - reflection
+ - operating systems
  - motivation
  - insights
 ---